 The fliers were placed on apartment doors at 4501 Park Glen on February 9, 1993.
 They were also left on cars at the Menorah Plaza Apartments parking lots the same day.

 A famous piece in the StarTribune of December 5, 1999, was “St. Louis Park, Forest Fire of Genius,” by former Vice President and Minnesota Senator Walter F. Mondale.
-It was about the “Jewish Mafia,” as characterized by Al Franken: “the elite cadre of great thinks and artists who went to Hebrew school in St. Louis Park during the 1960s.”
+It was about the “Jewish Mafia,” as characterized by Al Franken: “the elite cadre of great thinkers and artists who went to Hebrew school in St. Louis Park during the 1960s.”
 Mondale was interested in figuring out the “mysterious ability of St. Louis Park to churn out original thinkers.”
 He wrote to five of them, and received letters that attempted to explain how so much talent came out of the Park.
 They were:

 - Al Franken suggested that the creosote in the water could lead to two things: increased intellectual creativity and/or prostate problems.